ombulabs/blog/_posts/2018-12-20-notes-from-the-complete-guide-to-rails-performance-workshop.md

 You can quickly install `wrk` with Homebrew: `brew install wrk`

-Then you can quickly run a benchmark for one of your pages:
+Then you can run a benchmark for one of your pages:

 ```
 $ wrk -c 100 -t 100 -d 10 --latency https://www.ombushop.com